 Farm for the Future Tanzania Ltd is a private commercially run farm.
-The land of 651 acres is owned by Ilula orphan program (IOP) which also own 51% of FFF.
+The land of 651 acres is owned by Ilula orphan program (IOP) which also own the majority share of FFF.
 Farm for the Future will be a sustainable farm.
-It is a major regional development project aiming to reduce poverty, to increase farming knowledge, to increase crop production, tackle social exclusion of young single mothers and fight malnutrition and unemployment.
-The plan is to produce maize and common beans in the first year and in the following years, depending on the market, soybeans, sunflower and sweet potatoes.
+It is a major regional development project aiming to reduce poverty, to increase farming knowledge, to increase crop production, tackle social exclusion of young mothers and fight malnutrition and unemployment.

 OUR GOALS AND PRIORITIES: